 The majority of the following poems are to be considered as experiments.
 They were written chiefly with a view to ascertain how far the language of conversation in the middle and lower classes of society is adapted to the purposes of poetic pleasure.

 Romanticism and the "historical dialectic"The understanding of Romanticism is also served by an awareness of the “historical dialectic,” a concept associated with the German philosopher G.W.F.
 Hegel, which theorizes that history progresses according to a movement of ideas following a pattern of thesis, antithesis and synthesis.
-As an idea or web of ideas become dominant in a society or culture (a thesis), an opposing, contrary or contradicting collection of ideas develop at a sub-cultural level (the antithesis).
-Eventually the antithesis becomes dominant but at the same time it incorporates ideas from earlier thesis and antithesis into a synthesis.
-If we look at Romanticism according to this pattern we can see that first and foremost it is defined by its opposition to neoclassicism, but at the same time it brings back and celebrates elements of the Middle Ages, the period that predated neoclassicism.
+As an idea or web of ideas become dominant in a society or culture (a thesis), an opposing, contrary or contradicting collection of ideas develops at a sub-cultural level (the antithesis).
+Eventually, the antithesis becomes dominant but at the same time, it incorporates ideas from earlier thesis and antithesis into a synthesis.
+If we look at Romanticism according to this pattern we can see that first and foremost it is defined by its opposition to neoclassicism, but at the same time, it brings back and celebrates elements of the Middle Ages, the period that predated neoclassicism.

 Romantic “nature” versus neoclassical “nature”

 Both movements emphasized “nature” but each adopted a very different notion of its meaning.
-For the neoclassicist the artist should imitate the “forms” of nature.
-In other words nature was an abstract concept which supplied us with rules which we should attempt to imitate and follow.
+For the neoclassicist, the artist should imitate the “forms” of nature.
+In other words, nature was an abstract concept which supplied us with rules which we should attempt to imitate and follow.
 When the Romantics spoke of nature they generally meant trees and birds and flowers, etc, and took communing with this nature as a source of inspiration.

 Deism versus pantheismDeism is a scientific answer to the religious question of the origin of the world.
 The neoclassicists proposed a God the Creator but did not accept any of the versions of God supplied by the religious dogmas of the Middle Ages.
 Romantics in contrast adopted pantheism, a religion of all things, in particular of nature which was the ultimate inspiration of the Romantic poet.